 Those in discomfort or pain

 Bringing a conscious attention to things creates opportunity for change; to redirect energies from habitual unnecessary tensing we have become accustomed to.
 Understanding upright ease brings back freedom of movement and lessens potential for misuse or unnecessary wear and tear.
-Aches or pains such as neck or back pain can be alleviated as you learn to manage your posture and movement.
+Aches or pains such as neck or back pain can be alleviated as you learn to better manage your posture and movement.

 Those who wish to enhance skills or performance